moonbuck/plugin-bookshelves/README.md

 }
 ```

 Leave the `type` alone (as that is what points it to `layouts/bookshelf/single.html`).
 You can play with the `title` and `description` values.
 These set the values I would expect your theme to draw from when constructing the page `<head>`.
 The `menu` creates a menu item to include the page in your navigation.
 Leave the `url` alone (this is how the link’s target is derived).
 You can play around with the other values.
 You can adjust the value of `weight` to slide the menu item up or down your list of navigation items.
+You can remove the `menu` entry entirely if you do not want the page to show up in your navigation menu.